GenevieveDorrell/ReverseGeoCoding/README.md

 ## Info-
 Code Developed for reverse geocoding applications.
 This entails converting gps points into a cue sheet of directions.

+## Setup-
+TODO
+run the windowBuild.bat or UnixBuild.bash depending on your OS.
+Then run the run

 ## Usage-
 TODO